 All applicants will be notified by mid-March.

-If not selected, can I apply again?
+If not selected, may I apply again?

-Yes, we encourage applicants to apply again if not selected.
-Academy juries change every year, and a previous application in no way compromises an applicant's chances of winning a future fellowship.
+Yes.
+We encourage applicants to apply again if not selected.
+Academy juries change every year, and a previous application in no way compromises an applicant’s chances of winning a future fellowship.
 Many Rome Prize Fellows have applied more than once before being selected.